United Fruit Company: Colombia

+The expansion of banana plantations also changed everyday life in the Colombian banana zones.
+Plantation regions developed towns that were dominated by companies.
+Workers relied on commissaries for necessities.
+This system tied workers and their families to the plantations, making it difficult for them to leave employment even when wages were low or conditions were poor.
+As a result, entire communities became socially and economically dependent on the banana industry.

 Not only was the UFCO known for monopolizing land and resources along with sidelining Colombian farmers, but their workers often experienced exploitative and inhumane labor conditions.
 From the 1960s to the 70s, UFCO plantation workers were subjected to grueling working schedules and a lack of basic amenities such as water and housing while living on company property.
 The majority of workers worked up to twenty hours each day which most labor systems frowned upon since these long hours often led to physical exhaustion and long-term health issues.
 The UFCO provided camps for workers to live in, however, the company exercised significant control over their workers' social conditions and access to resources.
 The lack of basic housing in these camps left these workers to live in cardboard boxes which was dehumanizing and showed how these workers were viewed as tools instead of human beings.
 Lack of basic infrastructure such as clean drinking water and electricity meant that workers lived in unsanitary conditions, which exacerbated health issues relating to diseases.
 The UFCO perpetuated cycles of poverty and violence towards their workers, which led to violent repression ultimately leading to its demise in Colombia in the early 1970s.